spgennard/cobolformation/README.md

     docker build -t mfcobol/cobolformation .

 Push to your preferred container registry and update the [ksvc.yaml](ksvc.yaml) with the appropriate image location.

+## Testing the built image before deployment

+You can do this by executing the following docker run command:

+    docker run --expose 8080 -p 8080:8080 -ti mfcobol/cobolformation

 ### Deploy to Knative as KSVC